-- 1. If the metaphor is a common expression of a patterned pair of concepts in a biblical language, express the main idea in the simplest way preferred by your language.
-(See Biblical Imagery Common Patterns for lists of some of these patterned pairs of concepts.) - 2.
-If the metaphor seems to be a "live" metaphor, you can translate it literally if you think that the target language also uses this metaphor.
+- 1. If the metaphor is a common expression in the source language or expresses a patterned pair of concepts in a biblical language (that is, it is a passive metaphor), then express the Idea in the simplest way preferred by your language. - 2.
+If the metaphor seems to be an active metaphor, you can translate it literally if you think that the target language also uses this metaphor in the same way to mean the same thing as in the Bible.
 If you do this, be sure to test it to make sure that the language community understands it correctly. - 3.
 If the target audience does not realize that it is a metaphor, then change the metaphor to a simile.
 Some languages do this by adding words such as "like" or "as."
 See Simile. - 4.
-If the target audience would not know the image, see Translate Unknowns for ideas on how to translate that image. - 5.
-If the target audience would not use that image for that meaning, use an image from your own culture instead.
+If the target audience would not know the Image, see Translate Unknowns for ideas on how to translate that image. - 5.
+If the target audience would not use that Image for that meaning, use an image from your own culture instead.
 Be sure that it is an image that could have been possible in Bible times. - 6.
-If the target audience would not know what the topic is, then state the topic clearly.
-(However, do not do this if the original audience did not know what the topic was.) - 7.
-If the target audience will not know the intended points of comparison between the image and topic, then state them clearly. - 8.
-If none of these strategies is satisfactory, then simply state the idea plainly without using a metaphor.
+If the target audience would not know what the Topic is, then state the topic clearly.
+(However, do not do this if the original audience did not know what the Topic was.) - 7.
+If the target audience would not know the intended similarity (the Idea) between the topic and the image, then state it clearly. - 8.
+If none of these strategies is satisfactory, then simply state the Idea plainly without using a metaphor.

+.
+(Mark 5:22 ULT)

-- 1. If the metaphor is a common expression of a patterned pair of concepts in a biblical language, express the main idea in the simplest way preferred by your language. - Then one of the leaders of the synagogue, named Jairus, came, and when he saw him, fell at his feet.
-(Mark 5:22 ULB) - Then one of the leaders of the synagogue, named Jairus, came, and when he saw him, immediately bowed down in front of him. - 2.
-If the metaphor seems to be a "live" metaphor, you can translate it literally if you think that the target language also uses this metaphor.
-If you do this, be sure to test it to make sure that the language community understands it correctly. - It was because of your hard hearts that he wrote you this law, (Mark 10:5 ULB) - o It was because of your hard hearts that he wrote you this law,
+Then one of the leaders of the synagogue, named Jairus, came, and when he saw him, immediately bowed down in front of him.

+(2) If the metaphor seems to be an active metaphor, you can translate it literally if you think that the target language also uses this metaphor in the same way to mean the same thing as in the Bible.
+If you do this, be sure to test it to make sure that the language community understands it correctly.

+It was because of your hard hearts

+that he wrote you this law, (Mark 10:5 ULT)

+It was because of your hard hearts that he wrote you this law,

-There is no change to this one - but it must be tested to make sure that the target audience correctly understands this metaphor.
+We made no change to this one, but it must be tested to make sure that the target audience correctly understands this metaphor.

-1. If the target audience does not realize that it is a metaphor, then change the metaphor to a simile.
+(3) If the target audience does not realize that it is a metaphor, then change the metaphor to a simile.
 Some languages do this by adding words such as "like" or "as."